 Our Board of Directors

 Kevin Adams is a retired Marine, Fortune 500 and Non-Profit executive who brings 40+ years of experience to the SRRTF and is currently the Treasurer of the Verde Valley Cyclists Coalition.
-Term Expires September 2019.
+Term Expires September 2021.

 Joan Bouck is a ten-year resident who lives in the Village of Oak Creek with her husband, where they explore the trail system on their bikes.
 She also takes to the trail riding her horse or hiking with friends.
 Joan’s volunteer trail work with the Forest Service was the reason for her interest in helping with the SRRTF.
-Term Expires September 2020.
+Term Expires September 2021.

 Jennifer Burns served for 30 years as a recreation manager for the Forest Service, with the past decade working locally to improve the Red Rock trail system.
 She can’t rest until sustainable funding is lined up to care for this unique trail system.
-Term Expires September 2019.
+Term Expires September 2021.

-Mike Raney hails from Pittsburgh, Penn. and realized early on that the connection to the outdoors is what makes a day go from good to great.
+Mike Raney hails from Pittsburgh, PA. and realized early on that the connection to the outdoors is what makes a day go from good to great.
 His motivation for moving to Sedona was to open Over the Edge Bikes and share the amazing and unique trails with customers from all over the world.
 He also runs the annual Sedona Mountain Bike Festival and lives by the mantra: work hard and play hard.
-Term Expires September 2020.
+Term Expires September 2022.